Powering millions of websites and blogs around the world makes WordPress a natural target for malicious attempts by hackers.

 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 (Source: Chinese University Of Hong Kong)

-One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site’s administration login username and password.
-This can be done using scripts and tools that can guess hundreds of login possibilities in minutes.
+There are many methods hackers use to try and break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+This can be done with scripts and tools that can work through hundreds of possible login combinations in minutes.

 This is called a “brute force” attack.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.